Entrepreneur Dost

 The word intrapreneur was created in the United States during the late 1970s.
 Many skilled individuals from the business world are quitting their jobs to begin their own companies.
 Why are they leaving?
 They are leaving because they don’t have a chance to use their ideas and creativity.

 These entrepreneurs find success in their endeavors.
 Some of them even pose a challenge to the companies they left.
-These kinds of entrepreneurs are now known as intrapreneurs
+These kinds of entrepreneurs are now known as intrapreneurs.

 Thus a new class of entrepreneurs who resigned from their well-paid executive jobs and started small businesses of their own to operate from within the organization and also enjoy complete freedom to apply their ideas of innovations can be termed intrapreneurs.